-Attended environmental noise monitoring described in this report was undertaken during the day period on 23 August 2018.
+Attended environmental noise monitoring described in this report was undertaken during the evening and night period on 22 August 2018 and the day period on 23 August 2018.

 1.2 Monitoring Locations

 There were 4 attended monitoring locations as listed in Table 1.1 and shown in Figure 1.